 Any active or inactive approved program that is not renewed by the end of the fiscal year (June 30) of its renewal date will be closed.
-Programs in the renewal process will be exempted from closure, pending review.
+Programs in the renewal process will be exempted from closure, pending review of the amount of time that said program has been open for renewal.
+If said program is open for renewal for more than 90 days and it has expired in that period, it will be closed